 These are super lightweight and breathable, with just enough support to keep my feet happy, but not so much that I lose touch with the ground (I personally don’t enjoy over-cushioned shoes).

 Tom brought New Balance men’s trail runners.
 Tom loves New Balance because they provide solid support on paved roads.

 We went hiking in a few different places in Southeast Asia, so trail runners were an awesome choice because they are comfortable on hiking trails, AND on paved roads.

 UPDATE: One item that we SO wished we had in Southeast Asia was water shoes!
 The beaches are often rocky, and having water shoes would have allowed us to swim anywhere we wanted!
 To find the perfect pair of water shoes check out this Divein article for water shoes!

 Other Backpacking Items

-There are a few other items that we plan to carry with us while backpacking Asia.
-Since I work on our blog while we travel my pack will be at least half full of blogging essentials.
-Luckily, my clothes are smaller than Tom’s so I have more space to spare in my bag.
+There are a few other items that we carried with us while backpacking Asia.
+Since I work on our blog while we travel my pack was stuffed with blogging essentials.
+Luckily, my clothes are smaller than Tom’s so I had more space to spare in my bag.